 Minimum requirements for a degree

-The College of Liberal Arts and Sciences has minimum standards of progress and performance that must be observed as students work toward a degree.
+The College of Liberal Arts & Sciences has minimum standards of progress and performance that must be observed as students work toward a degree.

 LAS has both cumulative and curricular-specific minimum grade-point averages (GPAs) for graduation: